adamcin/oakpal-lab-adaptto-2020/Exercise_03.md

 your checks in Java is that you get the benefit of real-time type checking in your IDE, instead of having to use `mvn clean install -pl :classic-app.all` as a poor man's REPL.

-Of course, this requires explicitly adding the `oakpal-core` dependency to your `classic-app/all/pom.xml`, but first, let's prepare for proper version management, since this will dependency will likely be reused in other modules going forward.
+Of course, this requires explicitly adding the `oakpal-api` dependency to your `classic-app/all/pom.xml`, but first, let's prepare for proper version management, since this will dependency will likely be reused in other modules going forward.